Stratfor hackers publish email, password data

 The Pentagon said it saw no threat so far.

-"We are not aware of any compromise to the DOD information grid," said Lieutenant Colonel Jim Gregory, a spokesman for the Department of Defense.
+“We are not aware of any compromise to the DOD information grid,” said Lieutenant Colonel Jim Gregory, a spokesman for the Department of Defense, or DOD.

-In a posting on the data-sharing website pastebin.com, the hackers said the list included information from about 75,000 customers of Stratfor and about 860,000 people who had registered to use its site.
+In a posting on the data-sharing website pastebin.com, the hackers said the list included some information from about 75,000 customers of Stratfor and approximately 860,000 people who had registered to use its site.
 It said that included some 50,000 email addresses belonging to the U.S. government's .gov and .mil domains.

-The list also included addresses at contractors including BAE Systems Plc, Boeing Co, Lockheed Martin Corp and several U.S. government-funded labs that conduct classified research in Oak Ridge, Tennessee; Idaho Falls, Idaho; and Sandia and Los Alamos, New Mexico.
+The list also included addresses at contractors including BAE Systems Plc (BAES.L), Boeing Co (BA.N), Lockheed Martin Corp (LMT.N) and several U.S. government-funded labs that conduct classified research in Oak Ridge, Tennessee; Idaho Falls, Idaho; and Sandia and Los Alamos, New Mexico.

-Corporations on the list included Bank of America, Exxon Mobil Corp, Goldman Sachs & Co and Thomson Reuters.
+Corporations on the list include Bank of America (BAC.N), Exxon Mobil Corp (XOM.N), Goldman Sachs & Co (GS.N) and Thomson Reuters (TRI.TO).

 The entries included scrambled versions of passwords.
 Some of them can be unscrambled using databases known as rainbow tables that are available for download over the Internet, according to Bumgarner.